nathanlem1/Transformer-PyTorch/README.md

 # Transformer-PyTorch

-This code is a complete implementation of a ChatBot (sequence-to-sequence task) using the Transformer architecture: a transformer implemented from scratch and a transformer built from built-in nn.Transformer of a PyTorch deep learning framework.
+This code is a complete implementation of a ChatBot (sequence-to-sequence task) using the Transformer architecture: a transformer built from built-in nn.Transformer of a PyTorch deep learning framework.
 This Transformer implementation is based on the original paper [Attention is All you Need](https://arxiv.org/abs/1706.03762).

 The following transformer architecture is the modified version of the diagram given in the [original paper](https://arxiv.org/abs/1706.03762) for clarity.
+A transformer implementation from scratch is given in this repo for its detailed understanding.

 ![](./assets/transformer_architecture.png)